 After years of production, personnel changes, different levels of preventative maintenance, and even changes in films can bring a lot of tweaks to recipes and even cause incremental drops in performance levels for your packaging operation.
 Sometimes it’s beneficial to hit the figurative “reset” button on your bagger and get back to a baseline.

 Many facilities have also gone the route of logging these baseline metrics as standard operating procedures, and even locking them down, to increase the consistency of the products coming off of the line each shift.

 As your team completes an audit, swapping out any tired components and cleaning any faulty sensors, getting back to and maintaining a baseline will be essential.
 Some of the recipes could have been tweaked to compensate for something like a tired seal jaw that you just swapped out.

 Sometimes if you have a specific problem you can’t solve or even have bandwidth or skill level needs of your maintenance team, it can be best to rely on someone else to come in and conduct your audit.

 When it comes to ROVEMA equipment, customers have the option to delegate this to one of our own service experts.
 With countless hours installing, troubleshooting, and monitoring the performance of ROVEMA equipment, they have a lot of value to add to the auditing process.
 Our longest-tenured team members are a part of the group that we rely on to audit packaging equipment.
-They have a laundry list of items to check and can provide specific recommendations on how to improve OEE, properly conduct your PMs, and prioritize long-term decisions like electrical upgrades.
+They have a laundry list of items to check and can provide specific recommendations on how to improve overall equipment effectiveness, increase your packaging equipment throughput, properly conduct your PMs, and prioritize long-term decisions like electrical upgrades.